learn-co-students/cs-performance-profiling-lab-g-416/README.md

 In order to use `Profiler`, we need to create a `Timeable` object that provides two methods: `setup` and `timeMe`.
 The `setup` method does whatever needs to be done before we start the clock; in this case it creates an empty list.
 Then `timeMe` does whatever operation we are trying to measure; in this case it adds `n` elements to the list.

 The code that creates `timeable` is an anonymous class that defines a new implementation of the `Timeable` interface and creates an instance of the new class at the same time.
 If you are not familiar with anonymous classes, you can [read about them here](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html).
-But you really don't need to know much for this lab; even if you are not comfortable with anonymous classes, you can do the exercises by copying and modifying the example code.
+But you really don't need to know much for this lesson; even if you are not comfortable with anonymous classes, you can do the exercises by copying and modifying the example code.

 The next step is to create the `Profiler` object, passing the `Timeable` object and a title as parameters.